 The Anthropologists, Amateur & Pro!

-What draws in visitors the best is the remarkable recreation of traditional tribal life here.
+What draws in visitors the most to this unique festival of Nagaland is the remarkable recreation of traditional tribal life here.
+The Hornbill festival is a perfect event and opportunity to get a glimpse into the culture and heritage of the Naga people.
 The morungs are designed especially to compliment each participating tribal group which sums upto 16 in all.
 There is a restaurant at every morung that serves delicacies typical to that tribe.

 Haven’t we all contemplated on the unique food habits of the Nagas at least once?
 Their food habits are a testimony to their tribal way of life and the loss of forests is probably what made the people turn to smaller animals for food.
 The Naga food habit only shows their sheer adaptability to every circumstance.
 Isn’t that survival?
 If you are bold enough to experiment with food and if you are ready to shed all those taboos conditionally ingrained in your mind, then this is the best place to take the plunge.

 Do you want to see how fried silk worms larvae might taste or do you want to test a bit of freshly cooked frog on your palate or you may also have a little bit of dried squirrel soup.
 What you want to eat and want to experience entirely depends on you.
 You are most welcome to taste pork, beef and chicken too but the fact remains that your choices are endless and if you are in a mood to experiment then nothing like it.